jakeogh/gpgmda/README.md

 # CONTRIBUTE:
 -------------------------
 Feedback and patches are greatly appreciated.
-The goal is to make this system turnkey, it should work on all platforms and should have a comprehensive (automated) script to configure the postfix server and clients.
+The goal is to make this turnkey, it should work on all platforms and should have a comprehensive (automated) script to configure the postfix server and clients (see check_postfix_config).

-Support for MUA's other than alot exists, this system creates a normal local Maildir from the encrypted Maildir on the server which any email client can use.
-Testing and documentation is needed.
+Support for MUA's other than alot already exists, these scripts system create a normal local Maildir from the encrypted Maildir on the server which any maildir compatiable email client can use.
+More documentation is needed.

-It would be nice if the (yet to exist) setup script can configure [opportunistic encryption](https://en.wikipedia.org/wiki/Opportunistic_encryption) and spam protection on the mail server.
+It would be nice if the server-side setup script could also configure [opportunistic encryption](https://en.wikipedia.org/wiki/Opportunistic_encryption) and spam protection on the mail server.